goksgreat/spacex/README.md

          </ul>

 ## Responsive Layout
 It follows the mobile first approach and is completely responsive.
+The application relies on bootstrap’s grid system with custom media query css and follows a flexbox structure.

+The application is fully response.
+It follows 4 column structure for devices above 1024px and 2 column for iPad and 1 column for mobile devices.

 ### Desktop